gbif/data-blog/content/post/2022-01-04-make-big-queries-using-GBIF-parquet-snapshots.md

 ## Downloading a simple parquet from GBIF

-**Simple parquet** downloads are currently an [undocumented feature](https://github.com/gbif/gbif-api/blob/dev/src/main/java/org/gbif/api/model/occurrence/DownloadFormat.java).
+**Simple Parquet** downloads are currently an [undocumented feature](https://github.com/gbif/gbif-api/blob/dev/src/main/java/org/gbif/api/model/occurrence/DownloadFormat.java).
 There is **no promise** that this feature will remain stable or function well.

-Below you can make a simple parquet download using **rgbif**.
+Below you can make a simple Parquet download using **rgbif**.
 Set up your GBIF credentials first by following this [short tutorial](https://docs.ropensci.org/rgbif/articles/gbif_credentials.html).

 ```r
 # install.packages("rgbif") # download latest version